Yuzhe710/my_compiler/README.md

 # my_compiler
- compiler for subset of C
+ compiler for subset of C, I mainly learn from [DoctorWkt's project](https://github.com/DoctorWkt/acwj), it is still ongoing...

 ## Part_1 - A simple lexical scanner
 A simple lexical scanner that recognises 4 main math operators (+ - * /) and also integer literals.